 There was a time I would start a project, just to get a new idea and not finish the first project and before I knew it, I had a lot of projects started but couldn’t get myself to finish them.

 Idea Creation Paralysis!

 Yep, it’s a thing.

-So here you are, having all of those ideas you want to implement, put into action and actually have a finished or ongoing result.
+So here you are, having all those ideas you want to implement, put into action and have a finished or ongoing result.

 Let’s not forget that you have a million other obligations that have to be done, like feeding your children. maintaining a balance for everyone getting attention and going to work.
 And let’s not forget the spur of the moment activities you are doing because they feel like the right thing to do.